grafana/plugin-tools/docusaurus/docs/shared/create-plugin.md

 The Grafana [create-plugin tool](https://www.npmjs.com/package/@grafana/create-plugin) is a CLI application that simplifies Grafana plugin development, so that you can focus on code.
 The tool scaffolds a starter plugin and all the required configuration for you.

-1. In the plugin directory, create a plugin from template using create-plugin.
-When prompted for the kind of plugin, select `datasource`:
+1. <span>In the plugin directory, create a plugin from template using create-plugin.
+When prompted for the kind of plugin, select {props.pluginType}</span>:

    ```
    npx @grafana/create-plugin@latest